A Lao crispy rice salad (Nam Khao) with crispy, chewy textures with a balance of sweet, tart, salty and spiciness.

-If you have never had a Lao Crispy Rice Salad, it’s unlike anything you’ve ever tasted before and you need to try it because my words just won’t do it any justice.
+If you have never had a Lao Crispy Rice Salad, it's unlike anything you've ever tasted before and you need to try it because my words just won't do it any justice.
 Crunchy, chewy rice with a well balanced tart, salty, spicy and sweet combination of toppings and fresh herbs.
+It's honestly something you absolutely must try once in your life.

 If you have never heard of Nam Khao, it is essentially fried rice balls broken up into bite sized pieces with a medley of fresh herbs, som moo (a fermented meat which I go into detail below), lime juice, fish sauce, hot sauce combined into a well balance of crunchy, chewy salty, sweet and tart salad.
 It's nothing I have ever tasted before and a recipe that I will continue to make.